blainehansen/postgres-static-analyzer/README.md

 The goal of this repo is to produce a static analyzer for postgres.

-:warning: No static analyzer exists yet, I'm working up to it in stages. :warning:
+## :warning: No static analyzer exists yet, I'm working up to it in stages. :warning:

-If you're curious about what exactly a postgres static analyzer is and why I'm building one, [read this blog post](https://blainehansen.me/post/database-static-analyzers/).
+If you're curious about what exactly a postgres static analyzer is and why I'm considering building one (:warning: I'm not sure if I'll even keep pursuing this! :warning:) [read this blog post](https://blainehansen.me/post/database-static-analyzers/).

 The repo contains the following crates which could be used today: